jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

 # An Example
-## Just to check it is working
+## Just to check that it's working

 --

 ### Let's Have A Function

-A simple add function to add numbers
+A simple add function to add numbers.

 ```
 function add(n1,n2){